innerstage/innerstage/README.md

 ![Senior Data Engineer](github_banner.png)

 # Hey there :wave:

-Hi, I'm Mauricio!
-I'm a self-taught Python developer with over 6 years of experience and I'm very interested in the Rust programming language.
-I've worked as a Data Engineering Manager & Training Specialist for the past 4 years.
-I'm looking for new job opportunities and I'm constantly learning more about technology and computational social science in the meantime.
+I'm Mauricio!
+I hold a B.Sc. in Industrial Engineering and completed the MITx Micromasters program in Statistics and Data Science from EdX (2020).
+I'm a Python developer with 7 years of experience and worked as a Data Engineer for the past 4 years.

+On my last job I managed ETL repositories and activities across the company, using Python, *pandas* and Datawheel’s own library *bamboo-etl* for ETL automatization as technologies.
+These ETL pipelines created OLAP cubes and APIs to provide the front-end developers with the data necessary to design the visualizations for different public and private projects.

+Right now I'm looking for new job opportunities in the Data Engineering field, specially using Python.

 ### Tech Skills
 * **Programming Languages**: 🐍 *Python*: *pip*, *poetry*, *pandas*, *NumPy*, *flake8*, among others & 🦀 *Rust*.